 The highest ROI comes from the stuff you can get or use for free.
 For instance, most people bag and throw out their fall leaves.
 However, leaves are an incredible source of free nutrition that you can use to feed your beneficial soil microbes, which ultimately produces more delicious organic food for you.
 With a couple hours of work, you can get hundreds or even thousands of dollars in return if you use those leaves for your garden.

 Some of the other high-ROI things you can do in your garden do require an initial upfront investment of cash.
-For us, one of the things that has made the biggest difference—and created the highest ROI—is getting an indoor grow light system.
+For us, one of the things that has made the biggest difference—and created the highest ROI—is making an indoor DIY grow light system.

-Three Reasons to Get a Grow Light System
+Three Reasons to Make Your Own DIY Grow Light System

 You don’t HAVE to have a grow light system in order to have great gardening success, but it certainly helps.
-Here are three reasons we recommend that serious/more advanced home gardeners get a grow light system:
+Here are three reasons we recommend serious/more advanced home gardeners make a DIY grow light system:

 How To Put Together Your Own Grow Light System